LukeSmithxyz/lb/README.md

-# lb -- Luke's Blog Script
+# lb and sup -- Luke's Blog Script and Site Updater

-Blogs and RSS feeds in less than 100 lines of shell script, actually, right now, less than 80.  `lb` stands for whatever.
+Blogs and RSS feeds in less than 100 SLOC. `lb` stands for whatever.
 Maybe "Luke's blog", maybe "lightweight blog", maybe "less bloat", doesn't matter that much.

 [Video Showcase](https://www.youtube.com/watch?v=S1WQlr42xDM)

+I've also added `sup`, which is even more minimal and focused on old-school static websites with no blog, but a need for a site updater!
+See it at the bottom of this README.

+Both `lb` and `sup` are mutually compatible and you can use them both on the same site and even feed into the same RSS feed.
+`lb` makes new blog posts which go to make standalone pages, a rolling blog file and an RSS entry. `sup`, on the other hand, is if you manually add a new page to your website and want to make people know about that change.
+It can be run multiple times on a page for each time it is updated.

-## Features
+## `lb` Features

 `lb` is an extremely small shell script that lets you write blog posts and will format them in all the ways you could ever want.
 Here's what it will produce: